Brampton Hut interchange: Service station

 The service station at Brampton Hut includes a BP Connect filling station and truck park, a Brewers Fayre restaurant, Premier Inn hotel, McDonald's, Starbucks, Subway, Burger King and Wendy's.

 Access from the A14 needs planning as the services' entrance is inconveniently facing away from the A14, whereas access from the A1(M) is simple via Brampton Hut roundabout.
 From the South/East on the A14, it is necessary to take a parallel route on the A1(N) towards Huntingdon from J22 a few miles before the junction.
 Similarly travelling East signs for A141 Huntingdon are followed.

 Exits to all directions can be achieved from the rest area, with A14 eastbound traffic using the A1(M) south under the road before branching left onto the A14 for Felixtowe.

 History

 The junction is named after the Brampton Hut Hotel, which was demolished in 1990.
 Brampton Hut had earlier been known as Creamer's Hut, which was well known in coaching days certainly before 1816.
-It was so called as it looked like a wooden hut on stilts..
-There was an inclosure award on the parish in 1772.
+It was so called as it looked like a wooden hut on stilts.
+There was an inclosure award on the parish by the Brampton Inclosure Act 1772 (12 Geo.
+3. c.
+67 Pr.).

-The service station was opened in 1998, with hotels and restaurants gradually added over the next 2 decades.
+The service station was opened in 1998, with hotels and restaurants gradually added over the next two decades.
 Traffic lights were added in 2006 to attempt to reduce the traffic jams on the A14 entering the junction from either side.